getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'x': 56, // Number | The X coordinate of the top-left corner of the crop region.
   'y': 56 // Number | The Y coordinate of the top-left corner of the crop region.
 };
-apiInstance.cloudidRestApi3UniversalAvatarTypeTypeOwnerEntityIdPost(cloudid, entityId, type, opts, (error, data, response) => {
+apiInstance.universalAvatarTypeTypeOwnerEntityIdPost(cloudid, entityId, type, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {